Brittany: Music

 Since the early 1970s, Brittany has experienced a tremendous revival of its folk music.
 Numerous festivals were created, along with smaller fest-noz (popular feasts).
 The bagadoù, bands composed of bagpipes, bombards and drums (including snare), are also a modern creation, inspired by the Scottish pipe bands.
 The Lann-Bihoué bagad, one of the most well-known, belongs to the French Navy.
 It is the only one that does not take part to the annual bagadoù competitions.
 Celtic harp is also common, as are vocals and dances.
 The Kan ha diskan is the most common type of singing.
 The performers sing calls and responses while dancing.
 Breton dances usually imply circles, chains or couples and they are different in every region.
 The oldest dances seem to be the passepied and the gavotte, and the newest ones derive from the quadrille and French Renaissance dances.

 In the 1960s, several Breton artists started to use contemporary patterns to create a Breton pop music.
 Among them, Alan Stivell contributed most in popularising the Celtic harp and Breton music in the world.
 He also used American rock and roll in his works and influenced 1970s Breton bands such as Kornog, Gwerz (band) and Tri Yann, who revived traditional songs and made them popular across France.
 Soldat Louis is the main Breton rock band, and Breton singers include Gilles Servat, Glenmor, Dan Ar Braz, Yann-Fañch Kemener, Denez Prigent, Nolwenn Korbell and Nolwenn Leroy.
 The Manau Hip hop group from Paris has strong Breton and Celtic inspirations.
+You can also find the well known group Matmatah from Brest.

-Yann Tiersen, who composed the soundtrack for Amélie, the Electro band Yelle and the avant-garde singer Brigitte Fontaine are also from Brittany.
+Yann Tiersen, who composed the soundtrack for Amélie, Cécile Corbel the compositor of Arrietty and the borrowers, the Electro band Yelle and the avant-garde singer Brigitte Fontaine are also from Brittany.
 The 19th-century composer Louis-Albert Bourgault-Ducoudray was one of the first western European composers to be influenced by what is now known as world music.

 In 2022, Alvan and Ahez have been selected to represent France in the Eurovision Song Contest 2022.
 Their song, Fulenn, is sung entirely in Breton and is about the legend of Katel Kollet, a lady who dances with the devil.